What is uterine cancer?

 - Targeted therapy, which uses medications to target specific cancer cells to stop them from multiplying.

 Researchers continue to study more ways to treat endometrial cancer.
-You may qualify for a clinical trial.

 What type of uterine cancer surgery will I need?